This is based on opinion. Please don't list it on a work's trope example list.

 V'Ger's energy weapon, which rather than blowing it's targets up or vaporizing them instantly, instead seems to methodically take it apart.
 We see three Klingon cruisers get slowly disintegrated this way, followed later by a Starfleet space station which just happened to be in V'Ger's path, with one person in a space suit trying to get away.

 And we never learn what happened to that guy.
 Was he digitized and killed by V'Ger, was he crushed eventually against V'Ger's hull, or did he spend the next several hours drifting through deep space and wondering which would come first: asphyxiation or hypothermia?

 In this movie more than any other Trek production, every aspect of space travel in the 23rd Century IS TRYING TO KILL YOU!
 The transporter disintegrates the ship's science officer.
 Crewmembers make extensive use of space suits for EVA.
-Going to warp with the wrong kind of fault in the drive accidentally throws you inside an uncontrollable wormhole.
+Going to warp with the wrong kind of fault in the drive accidentally throws you inside an unstable wormhole.
 And remember those 300-year old space probes?
-One of them is coming back, and it's dragging a giant machine thousands of miles long that is more than capable of rendering the planet Earth completely lifeless.
+One of them is coming back, and it's dragging a giant machine within a cloud millions of miles long that is more than capable of rendering the planet Earth completely lifeless.
 What's more, it's been sent by a race of machines that don't even perceive carbon-based organisms as living beings.
 V'ger is looking for God, and if it doesn't find it, it will nuke your planet.